 Terry Heick talks about this in his article Why Questions Are More Important Than Answers.
 He supports the idea that perfecting our questioning is a more valuable practice than chasing after correctness:

 "Questioning is the art of learning.
 Learning to ask important questions is the best evidence of understanding there is, far surpassing the temporary endorphins of a correct answer.”

 We now foster understanding by asking questions that make learning interesting and engaging to our learners.
 As such, we focus on the questions more than the answers.
 It's certainly true that a question is pointless without an answer having been provided.
 However, when we focus on asking better questions we tend to get better answers.

-The result is that "being right" takes a back seat to being thoughtful and introspective, and seeking important solutions to significant problems.
+The result is that "being right" takes a back seat to be thoughtful and introspective, and seeking important solutions to significant problems.
 In other words, fix the question and the answer will follow.

 When asking meaningful questions, our goal is to do more than simply achieve learning.
 Among other things, we also want to inspire curiosity and connect our questioning to what learners find relevant and engaging.
 We also want to give rise to increasingly specific questions.